Big-Biodiversity-Collaborative/DesertBees/images/README.md

 ## What are these images of?

+Do I even need this folder? - Maybe remove it...

 -   **Borders drawn by Dr. Stephen Buchmann on raw data maps**

     These boundaries show what data points were deemed reasonable to keep for each species.
 Points under or outside of the yellow border were removed from the data frame.